Self-compassion: what is it?

 You can build a relationship that helps your teenage child feel secure and nurtures self-compassion in many ways.
-Here are some ideas:
+Here are ideas:

 - Spend time with your child doing things your child enjoys.
 It could be shopping, cooking, playing sport, watching TV and so on.
 This sends a simple message – you’re important to me.

 - Actively listen to your child’s feelings.
 To listen actively, stop what you’re doing when your child wants to talk.
 Try to understand your child’s perspective, even if it’s not the same as yours.
 For example, ‘It sounds like you’re feeling left out because you’re not going to the party on Thursday night’.